Top tips for bright, beautiful eyes

 Get a good night’s sleep

 We’re all familiar with the phrase ‘beauty sleep’ – but there is some truth in it.
-While busy lifestyles (and the occasional Netflix binge) mean many of us struggle to get to bed early, if we don’t get enough rest, we risk waking up with bloodshot eyes and bags.
-According to the NHS, most adults need six to nine hours of sleep every night, so if you think you’re getting less than this, it may be time to reassess your night time routine.
+Busy lifestyles - and the occasional Netflix binge - mean many of us struggle to get to bed early, and if we don’t get enough rest, we risk waking up with bloodshot eyes and bags.
+According to the NHS, most adults need six to nine hours of sleep every night, so if you think you’re getting less than this, it may be time to reassess your nighttime routine.

 One of the main things you should do is make your bedroom sleep-friendly, keeping it quiet, tidy, dark and cool (between 18C and 24C).
 The NHS further recommends winding down before getting into bed, whether that’s by reading, having a hot bath or putting on some relaxing music.
 Optrex’s Warming Eye Mask is another great way to soothe your tired eyes.
 With Microsteam™ technology, the mask warms instantly when it’s opened, releasing a gentle, soothing heat to relax and relieve tired eyes.
 Find out more about how to equip your eyes for modern life here.